-- 1. A minimum prerequisite grade point average of 3.0 on a 4.0 scale, and no prerequisite courses with a grade less than a "B-".
-Candidates are expected to have no more than two prerequisite courses remaining to be taken after they apply. - 2.
-All prerequisite courses must have been completed within ten years prior to application. - a.
-Required Coursework - b.
-Human Anatomy and Physiology, 8 credits: Human Anatomy and Physiology I and II or individual courses of Human Anatomy and Human Physiology with a lab in each.
+- a.
+Human Anatomy and Physiology, 8 credits: Human Anatomy and Physiology I and II or individual courses of Human Anatomy and Human Physiology with a lab in each. - b.
 Abnormal Psychology, 3 credits: An abnormal psychology or a psychopathology course fulfills this requirement. - c.
 Developmental Psychology, 3 credits: Any lifespan development course that includes learning, motor, language, cognitive, emotional, and social development fulfills this requirement.
 Course content must cover the lifespan. - d.
 Social Science, 3 credits: Suggested courses include, but are not limited to, additional Psychology courses, Sociology, Anthropology, Economics, Political Science, Public Health, Epidemiology, Gerontology, and Urban Studies. - e.
 Statistics, 3 credits: Suggested courses include, but are not limited to, behavioral, educational, psychological, or mathematical statistics.
 In some instances, a Research Methods course may fulfill this requirement, at the discretion of the admissions committee.
 Business statistics does not fulfill this requirement.